camaraproject/OTPValidation/README.md

 ## Scope

 * Service APIs for “OTP Validation” (see APIBacklog.md)
   * One Time Password SMS API performs real-time checks to verify that the user possessed the device that carries the indicated mobile phone number.
   * It provides a frequent method of verifying possession of the device by delivering an OTP (one-time password) through SMS and validating it afterwards.
+  * NOTE: The scope of this API family should be limited (at least at a first stage) to 4G and 5G.
+* Describe, develop, document and test the APIs (with 1-2 Telcos)
+  * Started: October 2022
+  * Location: virtually

 ## Meetings